AlexandrSchiwe/AlexandrSchiwe/README.md

 **`Junior frontend developer`**

 Aspiring frontend developer dedicated to the craft of clean code and pixel-perfect designs.
 Committed to continuous learning and growth, I strive to create intuitive user experiences through meticulous attention to detail.
 Passionate about transforming creative ideas into functional, visually appealing web applications.
+Right now im focusing on improving my React skills and mastering the MERN stack.

 ### 🧰 Languages and Tools